-Industry 4.0 Excels by Upskilling and Reshaping Leaders
+Industry 4.0: Upskilling and Reshaping Leaders Drives Business Results

-Industry 4.0 is fast-tracking the future of manufacturing and connectivity with technology, making this a $130 billion business, which is expected to triple in revenue by 2030 based on a 20% compound annual growth rate.
-Currently, Asia Pacific is leading the market with low-cost development, continuous technological advances, rising adoption of robotics, and strong government support.
+Industry 4.0 is accelerating the future of manufacturing and connectivity.
+It’s now a $130 billion industry, projected to triple in revenue by 2030, with a 20% compound annual growth rate.
+The Asia-Pacific region is leading the market due to low-cost development, continuous technological advancements, rising adoption of robotics, and strong government support.

-Forward-thinking: As companies are looking to upscale their leadership capabilities, leaders will need to re-skill or upskill their toolkits to keep up with this fast-paced, changing environment.
-Employers are looking to add forward-thinking leaders to their teams who are fluent in recognizing the revolution of the digital era and always stay one step ahead of industry trends.
+Forward-thinking: As companies are looking to upscale their leadership capabilities, leaders will need to reskill or upskill their tool kits to keep up with this fast-paced, changing environment.
+Employers are seeking forward-thinking leaders who recognize the digital era’s rapid evolution and stay ahead of industry trends.
+These leaders combine technical expertise with strategic vision and a commitment to continuous learning and meaningful societal contributions.

 Ceilings and Walls Manufacturer

-Exploring new sources of revenue, this $1.2 billion ceilings and walls manufacturer decided to sell online, directly to consumers.
-This company established a new electronic commerce division that will allow DIY consumers and small businesses to purchase materials directly from the manufacturer.
-Additionally, this company offers online help for DIYers who might need support if the project becomes too complex.
+Exploring new sources of revenue, a $1.2 billion ceilings and walls manufacturer made the strategic decision to sell products online, directly to consumers.
+The company established a dedicated e-commerce division, allowing consumers and small businesses to purchase materials directly from the manufacturer.
+It also introduced online support services for customers who may need assistance if projects become too complex.

-Partnering with DHR Global, this team appointed a head of E-Commerce to build a team of technologists and digital marketers to work with the rest of the business to build a bigger online presence and product catalog.
+In partnership with DHR Global, the company appointed a head of e-commerce to build a team of technologists and digital marketers, working collaboratively with other business units to expand the company’s digital presence and product catalog.

 Global Building Materials Distributor

-This $22 billion company launched an enterprise-wide multi-million-dollar business initiative to transform its business operations from the back office to the frontline through technology modernization.
-In the improvement process, this company also implemented an enterprise resource planning system to automate all facets of its operations.
+A $22 billion company launched a multimillion-dollar, enterprisewide initiative to modernize business operations – from the back office to the frontline – through advanced technology.
+As part of this effort, the company implemented a new enterprise resource planning system to automate processes across all areas of the business.

-After engaging with DHR Global, the company appointed a transformation executive to manage and direct this multi-million business transformation initiative over a 3–5-year horizon.
+Following a partnership with DHR Global, the company appointed a transformation executive to lead and manage this initiative over a three- to five-year period.

 Meet the Experts